Svaha: Invocation

+In Buddhist texts, svāhā first appears in the dhāraṇīs inserted into Mahāyāna sūtras, such as the Lotus Sūtra and the Golden Light Sūtra.
+It subsequently became a common ending for Buddhist mantras.
+While Conze speculates that it might indicate a feminine deity, there is no clear basis for this claim."

+Deity

 Legends

 Svaha is personified as a goddess and as the consort of Agni.
 According to the Brahmavidya Upanishad, Svaha represents the shakti or power that cannot be burned by Agni.
 In the Upanishads, Svaha confesses to be enamoured by Agni and wishes to dwell with him.
 Hence, the deities state that oblations would be offered to Agni while invoking her name during hymns, allowing Svaha to dwell with Agni in perpetuity.

 In some versions, she is one of the many divine mothers of Kartikeya (Skanda).
 She is also the mother of Agneya (Aagneya) — the daughter of Agni.
 She is considered to be a daughter of Daksha and his consort Prasuti.
 She is thought to preside over burnt offerings.
 Her body is said to consist of the four Vedas and her six limbs are considered to be the six Angas of the Vedas.

 Story

 In the Mahabharata Vana Parva, Markandeya narrates her story to the Pandavas.
 Svaha was the daughter of Daksha.
 She fell in love with the God of Fire, Agni, and was pursuing him.
 Agni did not notice her.
 He presided over the sacrificial rituals of the Saptarishis.
 The deity became highly besotted with the wives of the Saptarishis who were so ravishing that he kept staring at them.

 Finally, Agni could not bear the guilt of longing for wives belonging to someone else and he went to the forests to perform penances.
 Svaha followed him and understood his desire.
 She took the forms of the wives of the Saptarishis (though she was unable to take the form of Arundhati, wife of Vashishtha) and approached Agni six times, seducing him and throwing the seed of each union into a golden pot, from which Skanda was born.